thecybermind/qmm2/README.md

 > You can get rid of the DLL "Security Warning" message by setting the `com_blindlyLoadDLLs` cvar to `1`.
 You can do this by adding the following to `<mod>/autoexec.cfg` (create it if it does not exist):
 > `seta com_blindlyLoadDLLs 1`

 Each game uses a different filename for the mod.
-Refer to this list when you are asked to rename the QMM DLL in step X:
+Refer to this list when you are asked to rename the QMM DLL in step 2:

 | Game | Windows DLL | Linux SO | QVM |
 | ----------- | ----------- | ----------- | ----------- |